-Chef Darren McGrady is not attending the royal wedding of Prince William and Kate Middleton, but he is familiar with the wedding cake that will be served after the Friday ceremony at Westminster Abbey.
+Chef Darren McGrady did not attend the royal wedding of Prince William and Kate Middleton, but he is familiar with the wedding cake served after the ceremony at Westminster Abbey.

-When many are speculating about the ingredients of Chocolate Biscuit Cake, the former Royal Chef, who served as personal chef to Princess Diana, Queen Elizabeth II and Princes William and Harry for 15 years, offers the true recipe in his cookbook, Eating Royally—and you can also find it here.
+While many speculated about the ingredients of the Chocolate Biscuit Cake, the former Royal Chef, who served as personal chef to Princess Diana, Queen Elizabeth II and Princes William and Harry for 15 years, offered the true recipe in his cookbook, Eating Royally—and you can also find it here.

 “When afternoon tea includes Chocolate Biscuit Cake, the rules are different.
 Her Majesty loves this cake so much that she takes a mental picture of how much she is sending back to the kitchens each day.
 It is the only cake that returns again and again to the royal tea table each day until it is gone.
 I remember her on one occasion instructing her page to call the kitchen to ask who had been eating her cake.”